jacksalici/salinger-theme/readme.md

 git submodule update --remote --merge
 ```

-_Please note that during the development of the new version (Jul 23) a rebase has been made and the commit history is not so clean.
+_Please note that during the development of the new major version (v2.x.x - Jul 23) a rebase has been made and the commit history is not so clean.
 If you came from the legacy version, updating it can be a bit annoying.
 I suggest [removing completely](https://gist.github.com/myusuf3/7f645819ded92bda6677) the submodule and adding it again._

 ## Usage 📐